Methodological insights in Bayesian Age-Period-Cohort analysis: an application to the case of Puerto Rico's fertility decline: Introduction

 \section{Introduction}

 Fertility is one of the drivers of population growth, and its understanding is of crucial relevance in Demography.
 Despite previous studies in the Age-Period-Cohort (APC) that highlight the importance of period effects to explain fertility decline \citep{pullum1980, billari2023age, kye2012}, our results suggest a different pattern in Puerto Rico.
-When implementing our Bayesian probabilistic methods, which consider the identification problem in an innovative way, we find that cohort effects seem to have greater weight when describing fertility in Puerto Rico, particularly for women born in the 1963--1967 cohort and onward.
-These findings imply that public policies that address fertility in Puerto Rico could be most suitable when social and cultural values are considered.
+The APC method is powerful in analyzing panel data but requires managing the identification problem.
+When implementing our Bayesian probabilistic methods, which consider the identification problem in an innovative way, we find that cohort effects seem to have greater weight when describing fertility in Puerto Rico, particularly for women born in the 1963–1967 cohort and onward.
+These findings imply that public policies which address fertility in Puerto Rico could be most suitable when considering social and cultural values.

 By showing whether period or cohort effects are more important, APC models help reach a greater understanding of demographic processes.
-Models that are developed with an APC framework show how the event of interest changes for each effect, and can help forecast future rates or occurrences.
-Age effects refer to all biological processes that occur throughout a person's lifetime, and can be described as changes in individuals.
-Period effects include events that affect people of all age groups simultaneously in a specific time interval, and can be summarized as technological effects.
+Models that are developed with an APC framework show how the event of interest changes for each effect and can help forecast future rates or occurrences.
+Age effects refer to all biological processes that occur throughout a person’s lifetime and can be described as changes at an individual level.
+Period effects include events that affect people of all age groups simultaneously in a specific time interval, summarized as technological effects.
 Economic events, wars, natural disasters, and advancements in medicine are examples of period effects \citep{demo1982review}.
-The cohort effects encompass all experiences shared by people born at a specific point in time, occurring as they age.
+Cohort effects encompass all experiences shared by people born at a specific point in time, occurring as they age.
 These effects refer to cultural changes.
-Cohorts have been considered drivers of social change \citep{ryder1965}, and consequently prioritized in a theoretical context.
+Cohorts have been considered drivers of social change \citep{ryder1965} and consequently prioritized in a theoretical context.